webdevsuperfast/bootstrap-for-genesis/README.md

 ## Introduction

-Bootstrap for Genesis is a genesis child theme which integrates [Twitter Bootstrap](http://getbootstrap.com/).
-It uses Gulp to compile CSS, JS, Bower to install dependencies and Compass/SCSS for CSS.
+Bootstrap for Genesis is a genesis child theme which integrates [Bootstrap](http://getbootstrap.com/).
+It uses Gulp to compile CSS, JS, Bower to install dependencies and SASS for CSS.

 ## Installation Instructions